karuifeather/kf-data/blog/TechAndDevelopment/markdowns/serverless-architecture.md

 This article explores the fundamentals of serverless architecture, its benefits, potential drawbacks, and how to make the most of it in real-world applications.

-## What is Serverless Architecture?
+## What is Serverless Architecture??

 Serverless architecture is a cloud-computing model where the cloud provider manages the infrastructure, automatically allocating resources based on application demand.
 This model is primarily event-driven, with functions executing in response to events such as HTTP requests, database changes, or message queues.